Pegahka/SearchLight_fMRI/README.md

 If you have nifti files you wish to ignore for classification, you can label them with a number not within this range (you might for instance have niftis corresponding to the GLM intercept, in the example files, these are labeled with a "7").

+- Balancing: The code is automatically balancing the classes you have defined for classification.